TulioKenji/TulioKenji/README.md

-Bachelor of Technology in System analysis and development student at IFSP
+Technology in System Analysis and Development student at IFSP